 The National Academy of Inventors (NAI) names Materials Science and Engineering Professor Anthony Brennan, PhD., to its 2017 class of fellows.

-Professor Brennan is being honored for his inventions that led to the Sharklet microtopography which was inspired by biomimicry.
+Professor Brennan is being honored for his inventions that led to the Sharklet microtopography, which was inspired by biomimicry.

-Brennan has 28 US and Foreign patents from his research over the past 25 years.
+Brennan has 28 U.S. and foreign patents from his research over the past 25 years.

 He earned his Ph.D. in Materials Science and Engineering from Virginia Polytechnic Institute and State University.
 He studied chemistry and earned his master’s and bachelor’s degrees from Rochester Institute of Technology and State University of New York.
 In addition, he received an honorary Doctor of Science from the State University of New York in 2012.

-Prior to his time in academia, Brennan worked as a Cerestore® Program Manager and senior development engineer for Coors Biomedical Company and a project manager and chemist for Rocky Mountain Orthodontics, where he worked in materials design, selection, characterization and manufacturing processing.
+Before his time in academia, Brennan worked as a Cerestore® Program Manager and senior development engineer for Coors Biomedical Company and a project manager and chemist for Rocky Mountain Orthodontics, where he worked in materials design, selection, characterization and manufacturing processing.

 He joins 154 other renowned academic inventors as part of the class of 2017 and 912 NAI Fellows in total.
-The prestigious group recognizes contributions by researchers from universities to non-profit organizations and includes presidents; Nobel Laureates; members of the National Academies of Science, Engineering and Medicine; inductees of the National Inventors Hall of Fame and more.
+The prestigious group recognizes contributions by researchers from universities to non-profit organizations and includes presidents, Nobel Laureates, members of the National Academies of Science, Engineering and Medicine, inductees of the National Inventors Hall of Fame, and more.

 To receive this prestigious distinction, fellows must have developed innovations that will positively impact quality of life, economic development and the welfare of society and be named inventors of U.S. patents or licenses.

-Brennan will be inducted into the National Academy of Inventors on April 5, 2018, in Washington D.C. as part of the Seventh Annual NAI Conference.
+Brennan will be inducted into the National Academy of Inventors on April 5, 2018, in Washington, D.C., as part of the Seventh Annual NAI Conference.